Madonna on the Late Show with David Letterman in 1994: Aftermath

 The incident was widely referenced in popular culture.
 For example, in an episode of The Critic titled "Sherman, Woman and Child", Madonna is featured as a profane guest of Humphrey the Hippo, a parody of Barney & Friends.
-In the Space Ghost Coast to Coast episode "Bobcat", comedian Bobcat Goldthwait sarcastically comments to the character Moltar that Space Ghost's interview with The Ramones "is going as well as the Letterman-Madonna interview."
+In the Space Ghost Coast to Coast episode "Bobcat", comedian Bobcat Goldthwait sarcastically comments to the character Moltar that Space Ghost's interview with The Ramones "is going as well as the Letterman–Madonna interview."
 The panties skit was later satirized in 2001 on the Italian late night show Satyricon, where guest Anna Falchi actually took off her red panties on stage and the host went all the way to smell them, causing a scandal in Italy.

 Letterman referred to the incident frequently in the short term afterward, usually as a disaster, even though it was a ratings bonanza.
 In one example, while raising the topic of Madonna's appearance, he added the subordinate clause: "... or as I call it, Black Thursday ..."
+According to Daniel Kellison, Letterman was privately displeased by what had happened.
+"He always understood the privilege that came with the ability to broadcast, and the responsibility that accompanied it.
+Ratings and press were less a consideration," wrote Kellison.

 In 2015, Madonna told Howard Stern, "One time, I was mad at [Letterman] when I said the f-word a lot.
 I was in a weird mood that day.
 I was dating Tupac Shakur at the time, and he had got me all riled up about life in general.
 So, when I went on the show I was feeling very gangsta."